Evilenko

 Evilenko is a 2004 English-language Italian crime horror thriller film very loosely based on the Soviet serial killer Andrei Chikatilo.
-Written and directed by David Grieco, the film stars Malcolm McDowell, Marton Csokas, and Ronald Pickup.
+Written and directed by David Grieco in his theatrical feature directorial debut, the film stars Malcolm McDowell, Marton Csokas, and Ronald Pickup.

 Plot

 In 1984, in Kyiv, schoolteacher Andrej Romanovich Evilenko is dismissed from his position after attempting to rape a pupil.
 Driven by his psychopathic urges and embittered by the collapse of the Soviet Union, Evilenko begins to rape, kill, and cannibalise women and children.
 It is hinted throughout the movie that Evilenko somehow gained the power to hypnotise his victims, which accounts for their lack of resistance and his continuous evasion of the authorities.

 Vadim Timurouvic Lesiev, a magistrate and family man, is assigned to catch the serial killer.
 For years, Evilenko eludes Lesiev and psychiatrist Aron Richter, who is assigned to profile the killer.
 Richter eventually finds Evilenko with a little girl and manages to break Evilenko's hypnotic hold on her, but is killed by Evilenko in retaliation; although it appears to Evilenko that she is run over by a train, the girl escapes alive.

 Almost two years later, Lesiev finally captures Evilenko, who by now has killed 55 people, mostly children and young women.
 On 22 May 1992, Evilenko goes to court, and on 14 February 1994, he is finally executed.
 Before his execution, two governments expressed interest in Evilenko's psychic abilities and asked for extradition of Evilenko but were denied.